 Sanur Accommodation Themes

-This isn’t to say you shouldn’t go.
-But if you have plans for Bali in the near future, here are a few things worth knowing:
+This isn’t to discourage you from going.
+But if you have plans to visit Bali soon, here are a few things worth knowing:

-Prioritize staying in Nusa Dua or Sanur — hotels in these areas have stricter waste management practices, and their geographical locations make it less likely for marine debris to drift in.
-The streets are also relatively cleaner.
+Prioritize staying in Nusa Dua or Sanur — hotels in these areas have stricter waste management practices, and their geographical locations make it less likely for marine debris to drift in, keeping the streets relatively cleaner.

-The crisis triggered by the closure of Bali’s landfill is essentially the result of decades of infrastructure debt coming to a head.
-With policies outpacing supporting facilities, it’s the residents and waste management workers caught in the middle who suffer.
-No one can predict the situation after August—this island is racing against time.
+The crisis in Bali, triggered by the closure of a landfill, is essentially the result of decades of infrastructure debt coming to a head.
+With policies outpacing necessary support systems, it’s the residents and waste management workers caught in the middle who suffer.
+No one can predict the situation post-August — the island is racing against time.

 More Things to Do, Eat, and Drink in Nusa Dua